yusril-adr/yusril-adr/README.md

 ## 👨🏻‍💻 &nbsp;About Me</h2>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions especially on website.
-- 🎓 &nbsp; Studying Information System at State University of Surabaya.
+- 🎓 &nbsp; Graduated from Information System at State University of Surabaya.

 ## 🛠 &nbsp;Tech Stack</h2>